KrazyCatPower/Standa_Acton2300i_SSPDScontel_Spectra_Distribution/README.md

 # Standa_Acton2300i_SSPDScontel_Spectra_Distribution
-Software for recording photoluminescence and electroluminescence spectra and distributions using a Standa linear translation stage, an Acton 2300i monochromator, and a Scontel superconducting single-photon detector.
+Software for recording photoluminescence and electroluminescence spectra and distributions using a Standa linear translation stage, an Acton 2300i monochromator, and a Scontel superconducting single-photon detector to record PL kinetic data using the TimeHarp photon counting board.

 Attention!
 To launch the application, the "ximc" folder (Standa library) must be in the same directory as "Standa_Acton_Scontel_GUI.py".